Why Sea Rovers?

 Young Captain Toni

-As of June 2015, Mr Toni finished his probational spell and a became full time member of the Sea Rovers crew.
+As of June 2015, Mr Toni finished his probational spell and a became full-time member of the Sea Rovers crew.

-Originally born in the next village of Sumberkima, Mr Toni has been a Pemuteran fishermen for many a moon.
+Originally born in the next village of Sumberkima, Mr Toni has been a Pemuteran fisherman for many a moon.
 Born on the bad side of the Aquarium trade, our Mr Toni has been brought over to the light that can be tourism and now joins us in preserving and protecting.

 Prior to joining Sea Rovers Mr Toni worked as a Captain in Tanjung Benoa, driving speed boats for parasailing and water skiing tourists in the South of Bali.